-Man jailed for shooting at Davie detectives in Rowan County, given $560,000 bond - Salisbury Post
+Man jailed for shooting at Davie detectives in Rowan County given $560,000 bond - Salisbury Post

-Man jailed for shooting at Davie detectives in Rowan County, given $560,000 bond
+Man jailed for shooting at Davie detectives in Rowan County given $560,000 bond

 WOODLEAF — A Cooleemee man who shot at Davie County detectives in Rowan County faces two counts of assault on a law enforcement officer with a firearm in addition to failing to appear in court for felony crimes.